 A Brief City History | Rome

+Fast forward to the late middle ages, Rome reaped many of the benefits of the Age of Enlightenment.
+It became a center for thought and beautiful architectural design.
+Despite its eventual decline, Rome’s legacy continues to influence modern civilization through its language, culture, and architecture.
 Today, Rome is a bustling city of more than 2.8 million people.
 It has a wonderful mix of the ancient, the old, and the new, which is why I love it so much.
 It is the third most popular destination in the EU, after London and Paris, visited by over 7 million tourists each year!

 Day 1 | Getting to Know Rome

 If you are using the metro, you can access the stairs from the Spanga station.
 If you are in need of a bite to eat, you can find several spots to grab something nearby.

-Pro Tip: When in Rome, never eat on the same main street as the tourist attractions.
-Head to a side street where you’ll find better prices and more authentic cuisine.
+Once the tour ends, stay close to Piazza Navona for a late lunch / early dinner.
+We ate at La Cantina Romana on a side street off the piazza and loved it.
+I especially recommend the Cacio e Pepe.
 After you eat, you can tour the piazza which was built over the ruins of the Stadium of Domitian.
 You can even take an underground tour to see these ruins, if you are up for it!

 Day 2 | Ancient Roman City Center

 Start your second day off right with some Italian coffee from a local cafe.
 Rome is FULL of wonderful cafes, so if you need a few recommendations check out this post on the best cafes in Rome for some ideas.